jgeraigery/sol003-lifecycle-driver/docs/CreatingResourcePackage.md

                +--- HealVnfRequest.js
                +--- ScaleVnfRequest.js
 ```
 The `resource.yaml` file is the resource descriptor used by LM.
-Details on the format of this file can be found on the [Stratoss LM Learning Center](http://servicelifecyclemanager.com/).

 The scripts in the `lifecycle/sol003/scripts` directory can be used to override the default behaviour of the driver.